Canes Venatici Constellation Meaning

 Canes Venatici Astrology

-The stars in Canes Venatici have the nature of the Moon and Venus.
-They can be quite beneficial regarding the affairs of nations and kings.
-[2]
+The unfigured stars beneath the tail of the Big Bear in what is today Canes Venatici have the nature of the Moon and Venus.
+They can be quite beneficial as regards to the affairs of nations and kings.

 Canes Venatici Constellation Astrology